-Over the years, the board has enforced the patient consultation requirement in various ways.
-Initially, it was one of the first violations for which the board used its citation and fine authority.
-In recent years, the board typically assesses fines of approximately \$1,000 when it observes failure to consult during an inspection.
-If a medication error has occurred and consultation was not provided, the board generally issues a higher fine.
+Over the years, the board has enforced its patient consultation requirements in various ways.
+Initially it was one of the first violations for which the board used its citation and fine authority.
+In recent years, the board has typically assessed fines of approximately \$1,000 when it observes failure to consult during an inspection.
+Where a medication error has occurred and consultation was not provided, the board generally issues a higher fine.

-In 2011, board staff began working on a project with three California District Attorney's (DA's) offices to aid in the board's enforcement of patient consultation.
-Using the state's unfair Business Practices statute in Business and Professions Code section 17200, the DA was able to assess higher fines for failure to consult.
-Additionally, the DA's used undercover investigators to pass prescriptions, which is an action the board has not done.
+In 2011, board staff began working on a project with three California district attorneys' offices to aid in the board's enforcement of patient consultation.
+Using the state's unfair business practices statute in Business and Professions Code section 17200, the DAs' offices were able to assess higher fines for failure to consult.
+Additionally, the DAs' offices used undercover investigators to pass prescriptions, an action the board has not done.

-The DA's investigations resulted in substantial fines to three pharmacy chains: CVS (2013, \$658,500); Rite Aid (2014, \$498,250); and recently Walgreens (2015, \$502,000).
-Copies of the press releases are provided in Attachment 1.
+The DAs' investigations have resulted in more substantial fines to three pharmacy chains where investigations have been completed - CVS (2013, \$658,500), Rite Aid (2014, \$498,250) and recently Walgreens (2015, \$502,000).
+A press release for each of these settlements is provided in Attachment 3.

-At the July board meeting, the board heard a report summarizing the results of a short Survey Monkey questionnaire conducted by the board involving patient consultation.
-The survey results are provided in Attachment 1.
+At the July Board Meeting, the board heard a report summarizing the results of a short survey monkey questionnaire conducted by the board involving patient consultation.
+A summary of the 1,006 results of this survey are provided in Attachment 3.